maryam-w07/realtime-weather-news-app/README.md

 # Weather & News App

 A Python Flask web app that provides real-time weather updates ,related news and weather alerts for any city.
-Users can enter a city name to get the current weather, temperature, condition, and the latest related news highlites.
+Users can enter a city name to get the current weather, temperature, condition, and the latest related news highlightes.
 The app also displays an interactive temperature map from OpenWeatherMap.

 ## Features